softindex/uikernel/docs/docs/labels.md

 next: list-model.html
 ---

-While working with IDs in user interfaces, it's often needed to synchronize them with string names; e.g. a country id for updating the database and a country name for displaying it to the user.
+While working with IDs in user interfaces, it's often needed to synchronize them with string names;
+e.g. a country id for updating the database and a country name for displaying it to the user.

 UIKernel provides editors that support automatic synchronization.
 They are `SuggestBox` and `Select`.

-You need to use an `onLabelChange={handler)}` prop to automatically synchronize IDs and string names.
+You need to use an `onLabelChange={handler}` prop to automatically synchronize IDs and string names.

 ---